 Tip #7: Don’t Be Afraid to Revamp

 With all these features and strategies in mind, you might be wondering whether you should revamp your existing loyalty program.
-Though this is a tough decision, which may require a lot of internal discussion, what we know is that, across the globe, 71.6% of companies with an existing loyalty program plan to revamp their existing loyalty program within the next three years — according to our Global Customer Loyalty Report 2022.
+Though this is a tough decision, which may require a lot of internal discussion, what we know is that, across the globe, 8 out of 10 companies with an existing loyalty program plan to revamp their existing loyalty program within the next three years — according to our Global Customer Loyalty Report 2023.

 Though the report is based on a cross-industry survey, it was a clear takeaway that, following the pandemic, there are many reasons — other than dissatisfaction — to want to revamp a loyalty program.
 Many organizations seek to upgrade their rewards program in order to keep things innovative by adding new features, such as gamification.
 As such, revamping your travel rewards program could be the missing piece required to keep customers engaged — even while travel is still down.